leftstick/angular-number-picker/README.md

 # angular-number-picker  ![](http://img.shields.io/badge/bower_module-v1.0.0-green.svg?style=flat) #
 =====================

-A directive used for picking number by using up/down button, instead of typing
+A directive used for picking number by using up/down button, instead of typing.

+This is an `angular` directive designed in `mobile-first` concept.
+Which means you would have better user experience while in mobile development.

 ![](https://raw.githubusercontent.com/leftstick/angular-number-picker/master/docs/img/demo.png)